 Reading well by third grade is one of the most important predictors of high school graduation and career success, according to the national Campaign for Grade-Level Reading.
-Yet in Palm Beach County, nearly half of all third-graders are not reading on grade level.
+Yet in Palm Beach County, nearly half of third-graders are not reading on grade level.

 So why does third-grade reading matter?

-During the early school years, children are focused on learning to read.
+During early school years, children focus on learning to read.
 But once children hit third grade, they begin reading to learn.
-That means if children can’t read well, they will fall behind in other subjects — science, social studies and even math — which increasingly depends on word problems as well as math facts.
+That means if children can’t read well, they will fall behind in other subjects — science, social studies and even math — that increasingly depend on word problems as well as math facts.

 Without strong reading skills, children fall further and further behind, making catch-up that much harder as the years pass by.

-Your first step in raising a reader is developing a love of reading in your child.
+Your first step in raising a reader is to develop a love for reading.
 Here is advice from the Literacy Coalition of Palm Beach County to get you started:

 - GET CAUGHT READING: By reading in front of your children, you set a good example and let them know you value reading.

 - TALK, TALK, TALK: Talk to your infant, baby and child.
-Talk to them about books and stories, as well as everything else you come across in your daily life.
+Talk to them about books and stories, as well as everything else you encounter in daily life.
 Talk to them when grocery shopping, cooking, folding laundry, taking a walk.
 Point out colors, animals, vehicles.
 Discuss the weather, count out silverware.
 Tell stories and rhymes.
-The more words your children hear, the bigger their vocabulary and the better they’ll do in school.
+The more words your children hear, the bigger their vocabulary and the better they’ll perform in school.

 - READ, READ, READ: Point out print everywhere — on street signs and cereal boxes, as well as in books.
-And take the time to read with your children every day.
-It shows them you enjoy spending time with them and that you value reading.
+Make time to read with your children every day.
+It shows you enjoy spending time with them and that you value reading.